gwendal-jouneaux/gwendal-jouneaux.github.io/_pages/about.md

 # About me
 <div class="justify">
 I am a PhD student in Software engineering at University of Rennes 1.
-I'm currently working on Self-Adaptable Languages with my two supervisors <a href="https://people.irisa.fr/Benoit.Combemale/" target="_blank">Benoit Combemale</a> and <a href="https://olivier.barais.fr/" target="_blank">Olivier Barais</a>.
+I'm currently working on Self-Adaptable Languages with <a href="https://people.irisa.fr/Benoit.Combemale/" target="_blank">Benoit Combemale</a>, <a href="https://olivier.barais.fr/" target="_blank">Olivier Barais</a> and <a href="http://www.ece.mcgill.ca/~gmussb1/" target="_blank">Gunter Mussbacher</a>.
 </div>

 <div id="affiliation-img">